|Surgeon Henry Charlesworth (later Lieutenant -Colonel) of the Army Medical Service here shown with the rank of

 captain.
 He also wears the ribbon for the 1878-80 Afghanistan Medal.

 Hannah Charlesworth.
-He attended Ockbrook College in Derby.
+He attended Ockbrook School in Derby.
 He received his commission as surgeon in the

 Recruiting and Embarking Medical Officer (Portsmouth) - 1889

 Surgeon-Lieutenant-Colonel - 31 March 1895

 Brigade-Surgeon-Lieutenant-Colonel - 29 May 1898

 Companion of the Order of St. Michael & St. George (C.M.G.) - 1902

 Retires on retired pay - 4 October 1902

 Order of St. John of Jerusalem - 1917